CoronaTeam/CoronaGame/README.md

 > It is made for everyone to use.
 > The contamination analysis is mainly based on distance estimation between different users, and meeting occurrences with (potentially) infected users.
 > We chose to make the app parametrizable with respect to the actual contamination factor and infection probability, as we can't pretend to know the actual numbers.
+> NB: this app needs a GPS position to work properly, you won't be able to use it in a bunker!